denten-books/plain-text/4-format.md

 Code acts similarly to shape the word.
 Located somewhere between idea and material, formatting relates content to matter.
 It mediates by imposing structure.
 Think of a paragraph, for example.
-By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
+By convention, writers use paragraphs to break up the flow of monolithic "thought" on a page.
 The paragraph contains information.
 Emptied of content, it simply ceases to exist.
 Can there be an empty paragraph?
 Can the shape of the paragraph persist outside of the material confines of the page or the screen?
 Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
 What about a three dimensional paragraph?
 Could it take shape as a cuboid instead instead of a rectangle?
 These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
 Any other shape less or more than the paragraph would go by another name.
 It would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox could no longer hold shoes.
-It would contain something else, like images of footwear.
+It would contain something else like images of footwear.
 Similarly, a paragraph identifies a particular arrangement of elements.
 It is a box or a data structure of a shape, made to hold words and sentences.
 Like nesting dolls, words and sentences are in themselves data structures that contain further, smaller arrangements of information.

-One could say, what of a paragraph?
+One could say, what of such arrangements?
+Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only an instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
 Words come in other shapes and sizes.
 The container is disposable and therefore insignificant.
-In this chapter, I will argue that formatting containers could only seem insignificant when they were few and simple.
-The transition between static and dynamic layouts necessitates renewed attention to formatting.
+In this chapter, I will argue to the contrary, maintaining that formats could only seem insignificant when they were few and simple.
+The transition between static and dynamic layouts necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The "content"---all that is contained on a page, shifts constantly beneath the projected image.
-To put it another way: the computed sign circulates in novel and sophisticated containers like files and folders, databases and linked lists.
+To put it another way: the computed sign circulates in novel and sophisticated formats like files and folders, databases and linked lists.
 More than passive conduits of meaning, these data structures shape the encounter with text.